alairock/cron-weasley/README.md

 Also supports passing a path, like `run_jobs()`
 ```
-from cronweasley.cronweasley import run_jobs_continuously
+from cronweasley.cronweasley import run
-run_jobs_continuously(path='jobs')
+run(path='jobs')
 ```

-The function `run_jobs_continuously()` will automatically start a loop for you, but you can also pass in your own loop, as well as your own interval in minutes
+The function `run()` will automatically start a loop for you, but you can also pass in your own loop, as well as your own interval in minutes

 ```
-from cronweasley.cronweasley import run_jobs_continuously
+from cronweasley.cronweasley import run
-run_jobs_continuously(path='jobs', loop=loop, interval=1)
+run(path='jobs', loop=loop, interval=1)
 ```